Person sitting at a tidy, well-lit desk with study materials laid out, ready to start a focused study session

 4. Remove initiation barriers before you sit down

 ADHD makes starting tasks disproportionately difficult relative to continuing them.
-Task initiation requires a spike of dopamine that the ADHD brain struggles to generate on command.
-Removing every possible barrier to starting reduces the activation energy required: have materials out in advance, set a specific and tiny first step, and use external cues like a specific playlist or a fixed study location to signal “study mode” to the brain.
+Starting a task needs a small burst of dopamine, in much the same way an engine needs a spark before it will turn over.
+Most brains can generate that spark more or less on demand.
+An ADHD brain often can't, however much you want to get going.
+Removing every possible barrier to starting reduces how much spark you actually need: have materials out in advance, set a specific and tiny first step, and use external cues like a specific playlist or a fixed study location to signal "study mode" to the brain.

 Student taking a short break, allowing their brain to reset between study blocks